If you are not happy here and now, you never will be.– Taisen Deshimaru

-My heart was saying: “No, that’s not the right job for you, you’ll get something better, something you will really love, a job you will be truly happy with…”.
+My heart was saying: “No, that’s not the right job for you, you’ll get something better, something you will really love, a job where you won’t sacrifice your happiness…”

-But the rational part of me, my left brain had a different story: “you are crazy, the economy is going down and you think about travelling the world? you won’t even find a job when you come back…”
+But the rational part of me, my left brain had a different story: “You are crazy, the economy is going down and you think about traveling the world? you won’t even find a job when you come back…”